ooaklee/ghatd/docs/getting-started/email-manager/README.md

 ### 2. Send an Email

-You'll be able to use the high-level methods on the `emailmanager`.
+You can use the high-level methods on the `emailmanager`.

 ```go
 // 4.
 Send a verification email